Approved Exchange Institutions

 - Mexico: Universidad de las Americas-Puebla

-- Netherlands: University of Rotterdam Engineering program (summer only)
+- Netherlands: Rotterdam University of Applied Sciences Engineering Program (summer only)

 - Netherlands: Vrije Universiteit